jjvanzon/JJs-Reference-Architecture/code-style.md

 This article lists code style preferences, that might be followed in some of the `JJ` projects.

-They mostly conform to `Microsoft` standards described in the following documents:
+They mostly conform to `Microsoft` standards described in these articles:

 - [C# Coding Conventions](http://msdn.microsoft.com/en-us/library/vstudio/ff926074.aspx)
 - [Coding Techniques and Programming Practices](http://msdn.microsoft.com/en-us/library/aa260844%28v=vs.60%29.aspx)